NicholasBrown-01/reading-notes/class102-read02.md

 ## Say goodbye to GUI

-### While any typical Graphical User Interface (GUI) is the taught standard due to its visual simplicity and ability to *"follow along"*...proffessionals tend to utilize the Terminal with much more production and effienciency.
+### While any typical Graphical User Interface (GUI) is the taught standard due to its visual simplicity and ability to *"follow along"*...professionals tend to utilize the Terminal with much more production and efficiency.

 #### This is largely due to the fact that file paths, extensions, creation, moving can happen more quickly once a working knowledge and skill level is obtained.

-It is also entirely possible that a computer may only have a basic GUI and using a Terminal is an abolute must.
-Commands like CD,PWD,MV,MKDIR,TOUCH,NANO,RM -R/-I allow you to move your location in which you are physically working, move specific files, make files and folders, text note documents, and then remove and/or delete them...all with a few key strokes.
+It is also entirely possible that a computer may only have a basic GUI and using a Terminal is an absolute must.
+Commands like CD,PWD,MV,MKDIR,TOUCH,NANO,RM -R/-I allow you to move your location in which you are physically working, move specific files, make files and folders, text note documents, and then remove and/or delete them...all with a few keystrokes.

 ls	          Lists all files and directories in the present working directory